MohitSharma51/SQL-Queries/Steeldata/Customer Insights/README.md

 # Challenge #3 - Customer Insights

-As a customer insights analyst for 'The General Store', the challenge involves analysing the sales data of stores, and to find out and share crucial information about customers to provide to your marketing team?
+As a customer insights analyst for 'The General Store', the challenge involves analysing the sales data of stores, and to find out and share crucial information about customers to provide to your marketing team

 ![Store_Image](https://www.steeldata.org.uk/sql3.jpg)